FRA Studio Apartment £74*Communal Area £129.99*1-3 Bedrooms £139.99*4-5 Bedrooms £179.99*6 Bedrooms £189.99*

 Identification of Fire Hazards:

-The first step in a fire risk assessment is identifying potential fire hazards within a given environment.
+The first step in a fire risk assessment london is identifying potential fire hazards within a given environment.
 These hazards can include faulty electrical systems, flammable materials, heating equipment, and more.
 Thoroughly examining the premises helps to create a comprehensive list of potential risks.

 -